Before all this, the blog, the channel, my love for running, I was a sprinter.

 Soon, Christmas had come and gone.
 The ballot was drawn for the GNR and I didn’t get in, I was gutted, lost and most of all, sad.
 I was then told to try run for a charity place, which I did, immediately and it dawned upon me – I’m running the 2014 Great North Run.
 Ever since I was young, I’ve always wanted to run it, all because I remember my Mother running it, she inspired me since then to run, now I was!

 Winter set into Spring and I was no nearer running a half marathon, panic then started to set in.
-Until one of my good friends, Luke Adams sent an invite to attend a GNR seminar, aimed at first time runners and a training guide for mileage – perfect, now I can get more serious!
+Until one of my good friends, Luke Adams sent an invite to attend a GNR seminar, aimed at first-time runners and a training guide for mileage – perfect, now I can get more serious!

 As time went by, my running improved.
 I was quicker, stronger and comfortably running double digit miles – I ran from Gateshead to South Shields for my longer runs.
 I completed my first GNR in 1:59.51, sunburnt, emotional and wrecked, I knew this hobby would be my calling and following that, I decided to blog about it.

 After then, I joined another running group, at first it was amazing.
 Again, meeting new people was fantastic and what was fantastic, all the runners had fantastic experience, so when I had a query or wanted to seek advice, I asked and it was incredible.
 However, getting left behind at sessions took it’s toll, mentally and physically.
-I tried to keep up but the group were so, so quick, I was in awe but there was no way I could keep up and I was asking for an injury, so, after recovering from a heavy cold, I again, decided to coach myself.
+I tried to keep up but the group was so, so quick, I was in awe but there was no way I could keep up and I was asking for an injury, so, after recovering from a heavy cold, I again, decided to coach myself.

 When I first started running, I knew it would be hard, frustrating and well, expensive!
 But what I’ve come to learn is, patience is everything.